Rivers, Taylor power Colts past Raiders

 But the Colts needed just five plays to increase their lead back to 10 points thanks to Taylor's 62-yard run off right tackle, the longest offensive play of the season for Indianapolis.

-Las Vegas cut it to 27-20 on Carlson's 23-yard field goal but the Colts answered with a 10-play, 75-yard drive with Taylor again scoring on a three-yard run off right tackle to make it 34-20.
+Las Vegas cut it to 27-20 on Carlson's 23-yard field goal, but the Colts answered with a 10-play, 75-yard drive with Taylor again scoring on a 3-yard run off right tackle to make it 34-20.

 The Colts then sealed the victory four plays later when Carr's pass went off the hands of Jalen Richard to Willis who returned it 53 yards up the left sideline to make it 44-20.
 Carr ended the scoring with a five-yard touchdown run with 55 seconds left.